ohmybrew/ohmybrew.github.io/_posts/2013-10-05-woocommerce-sorting-products-by-category.markdown

 ## In conclusion

-Looking at the function __ty_get_catalog_ordering_args,__ I check if my filter is being called and if it is, I register a filter call for __post_clauses__ on lines __21 and 29__.
-When the post_clauses is called, it will run one of my functions such as __ty_post_clausesdd_originals__.
+Looking at the function __ty_get_catalog_ordering_args,__ I check if my filter is being called, and if it is, I register a filter call for __post_clauses__ on lines __21 and 29__.
+When the post_clauses are called, it will run one of my functions such as __ty_post_clausesdd_originals__.
 In this function, I add the join provided by _bheadrick_ and add a _where clause_ to tell it to find only posts with a category ID of __13__.
-Because this filter is being called inside __ty_get_catalog_ordering_args_ function, it will not affect standard Wordpress post listings.
+Because this filter is being called inside __ty_get_catalog_ordering_args_ function, it will not affect standard WordPress post listings.

-All you need to do if you wish to add this to your project, is change up the titling of the filter names and modify each category ID I provided.
+All you need to do if you wish to add this to your project is to change up the titling of the filter names and modify each category ID I provided.
 You can even do multiples by changing it to __$args['where'] .= " AND t.term_id IN(13, 15, 19)";__ if you wish to get products in multiple categories for one filter action.

 Anyways, that's my story on the hunt to add such a filter.
 Feel free to modify this and use it in your code since there doesn't seem to be a more viable option around that I've seen.